TiffanyAmariuta/BGGN239_Day1/README.md

 For the second in-class exercise, use the read_plink() R function to read in genotypes for ENSG00000158864.12 in blood.
 You can look up an example of this function as it's used in fusion_twas-master/FUSION.compute_weights.R.
 Then, calculate the squared correlation of genotypes across all pairs of SNPs.
 How many pairs of variants have r2 = 1, r2 >= 0.8?
 What proportion of SNP pairs are in perfect LD (e.g. r2 = 1).

-For the third in-class exercise, we will perform a TWAS:
+For the third in-class exercise, we will perform a TWAS.
+If on linux or mac, you can run this from command line below.
+If on windows, you can supply the arguments as listed below into Rstudio.

 ```
 for sumstats in PASS_Alzheimers_deRojas2021.sumstats PASS_UC_deLange2017.sumstats